 Van Gogh and I at Saint-Paul Asylum, Saint-Rémy.
 I was delighted to paint in the same gardens he has created his most renowned paintings

 My artistic journey started when I was 7 and my mom registered me into a youth Art Academy, which I attended for years.
-Here, I built a passion for drawing and painting in all mediums, which gave me a strong foundation in visual arts.
+Here, I built a passion for drawing and painting in all mediums, which gave me a solid foundation in visual arts.
 My teacher was a nun who shared with me admiration for Michelangelo’s art, inspiring her with the anecdotes about him painting the Sistine Chapel against his will.
 Eventually, I set aside my career as an artist to attend school.
 I chose a scientific path and have an undergraduate degree in biochemistry with a post graduate degree in medical analysis and food science.
 I practiced in hospitals and clinics in Patagonia, where I lived at the time with my husband.
 It was there where my 2 daughters, Micaela and Caterina were born.
 After moving to the United States in 2004, I left behind my career as a biochemist, and turned to my love for painting as a way to reconnect with my roots.
-As an adult, I has continued my artistic studies with renowned artists around the world who have helped me transform my style from classical and neutral to a more dynamic, contemporary and colorful one.
+As an adult, I have continued my artistic studies with renowned artists around the world who have helped me transform my style from classical and neutral to a more dynamic, contemporary,, and colorful one.

 Artistically Painted & Designed, my business, was launched after seeing the positive reaction I received for my work when some friends asked me to do decorative painting andmurals.
 I provide an array of artistic services from art classes for adultsand kids, residential and commercial murals, painting children spaces, hand painted furniture, art on canvas and ornamental designs.